apache/datasketches-website/docs/Memory/MemoryComponent.md

   * Little-Endian versus Big-Endian APIs for multibyte primitives

 #### Design Goals
-These are the major design goals for the _Memory Package_.
+These are the major design goals for the _Memory Component_.

   * __Common API__.
 The APIs should be agnostic to the chosen resource, with only a few minor exceptions.
   * __Performance is critical__.
 The architecture has been specifically designed to eliminate unnecessary object and interface redirection.